 What Are The Downsides Of Participating In A Class Action Lawsuit?

 There are some considerations to take into account before you join a class action lawsuit.
 First, you should be aware that if you join a class action lawsuit, you won’t be able to file an individual lawsuit against the defendant later.

 Second, if you feel like the injuries or loss that you suffered are greater than other people in the group in a successful class action lawsuit, you are most likely going to receive the same settlement payment as the rest of the group.
-All of the award (less attorney’s fees) will be divided equally all the members of the group.
+The award (less attorney’s fees) will be divided among the members of the group.
 If you feel like this might be an issue, then a class action lawsuit might not be the best option.

 If you think that you have an issue that other people may also be experiencing, please contact our offices to talk to a Connecticut class action attorney today.

 If you aren’t sure if your issue might apply to what you have read above about class action lawsuits, please contact our offices to discuss your questions further.